 11 Mistakes Almost Everyone Makes with Their Air Fryer

 They promise low-fat cooking with extra-crispy results, but if you don’t use your air fryer properly, your air fryer recipes may be less than dazzling.

 Your air fryer is not getting any air

 It might be small—and mighty—but air fryers need their space.
 That’s because these mini convection ovens rely on a constant flow of air to move the high-temp heat around the food for all-over crispness.
 Make sure your air fryer has at least five inches of space on all sides.
 And keep it on a stable surface, too, so the vibration won’t send it tumbling onto the floor.
-Learning how an air fryer cooks your food will help you understand how to cook with it safely.
+Learning what is an air fryer and how it cooks your food will help you understand how to cook with it safely.

 You use too much oil

 Most air fryers call for only a teaspoon or two of oil.
 Too much is added, you won’t get the results you’re looking for.
 “An air fryer is not a deep fryer,” says Jim Mumford, recipe writer and blogger at Jimcooksfoodgood.com.
 “I’ve seen people dump two quarts of oil into an air fryer and wonder why their food didn’t work.
 An air fryer moves very hot air around your food as it bakes, aka a mini convection oven.”
 It’s not just fries—here are 10 surprising items you can cook in an air fryer, and 6 you can’t.

 An air fryer’s moving air means light foods could float.
 “A common mistake I see, that I have done myself, is forgetting that things fly around in the air fryer,” says Anand Bhatt, author of Rock Star Recipes.
 “So something lightweight like spinach, as it starts to fry, ends up getting up in the heating coil—and then it burns, setting off the smoke alarm.”
 This is the difference between air frying and baking.